1.1 In these Terms and Conditions, unless the context otherwise requires, the words below will have the following meanings:

 3.17 Deposits and Security

-a) A deposit shall be required from all Customers based on an aggregate of three (3) weeks' MFT (per Premises).
+a) A deposit shall be required from all Customers based on an aggregate of three (3) weeks’ MFT (per Premises).
 To the extent that an existing Customer opens a new account, the Company may waive (whether temporarily or not) the requirement for a deposit in respect of the new account, subject always to satisfaction of the Customer’s credit worthiness.
-Any deposit held by the Company shall be placed in a separate interest bearing account and shall receive interest on the deposit held, payable 48 weeks in arrears, at the National Westminster Bank Plc base lending rate, and less an administration charge of 1.5% calculated on the total amount of the deposit.
-The holding of the deposit will be reviewed after 48 weeks trading and will be refunded (less any administration charge) to the Customer who initially deposited it with the Company (subject to on-going satisfactory credit worthiness) provided always that the account has been maintained satisfactorily in accordance with these Terms and Conditions.
+Any deposit held by the Company shall be placed in a separate interest bearing account and shall receive interest on the deposit held, payable 48 weeks in arrears, at the National Westminster Bank Plc base lending rate, less an administration charge of 1.5% calculated on the total amount of the deposit.
+The holding of the deposit will be reviewed after 48 weeks trading and will be refunded (less any administration charge) to the Customer who initially deposited it with the Company (subject to on-going satisfactory credit worthiness) provided always that the account has been maintained satisfactorily in accordance with these Conditions.
 The holding of deposits beyond the 48 week period will be reviewed every 24 weeks at the Company’s absolute discretion.

 b) Nothing shall prevent or, restrict the Company’s ability to demand of the Customer (or any particular account) a deposit equal to an aggregate of up to three (3) weeks’ MFT (per Premises) if it is not satisfied at any time with the Customer’s credit worthiness.

 c) Where required by the Company, the Customer shall procure suitable security for payment of the account (including, but not limited to, a personal guarantee or escrow arrangement) in a form that is satisfactory to the Company.